This guide gives an overview of encryption and describes the differences between two types: symmetric and asymmetric.

 With asymmetric encryption, the key is split in half to create a key pair consisting of a private key and a public key.
 A message is then encrypted with the public key, but it can only be decrypted with the corresponding private key.

 If you are on the receiving end, you would first create an asymmetric key for yourself.
-You would then give out the public key to anyone you'd like to receive a message from, but you would keep the matching private key entirely to yourself.
+You'd then give out the public key to anyone you want to receive messages from but keep the matching private key entirely to yourself.

 Asymmetric encryption comes with the added benefit of being able to prove that the two parties involved in communication are both who they claim to be.